eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/integration_tests.md

 ## Writing Test Cases

 To write an integration test, you should check the sample that comes with the template ([`/app/tests/integration/integration_test.py`](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/app/tests/integration/integration_test.py)).
-To support interacting with the MQTT broker and the KUKSA Data Broker (to get and set values for DataPoints), there are two classes present in Python SDK that will help:
+To support interacting with the MQTT broker and the KUKSA Data Broker (to get and set values for data points), there are two classes present in Python SDK that will help:

 - `MqttClient`: this class provides methods for interacting with the MQTT broker.
 Currently, the following methods are available: